-At only 25, it seems hard to imagine that Priddy’s haunting vocals and distinctive finger picking guitar style have already been captivating audiences around the UK for the past 8 years.
-Now, with the buzz around Katherine building, her shows have been packed out with people travelling afar to catch her perform the tracks live, including sell-out headline shows as far afield as Brighton and Durham.
-Indeed, Katherine’s stock continues to rise within the Folk world and beyond.
+Priddy’s haunting vocals and distinctive finger picking guitar style have been captivating growing audiences around the UK.
+With the buzz around Katherine building, her shows have been packed out with people travelling afar to catch her perform the tracks live, including sell-out headline shows as far afield as Brighton and Durham.

 Having previously supported the likes of The Chieftains, Martin Carthy, Vashti Bunyan, John Smith and Scott Matthews, Katherine solidified her place on bigger stages with a tour of Ireland with Richard Thompson in 2019, stepping out solo onto the imposing stages of Vicar Street, Ulster Hall Belfast and more.
 As well as this, she has played well-earned spots at festivals, including Cambridge Folk Festival, Towersey Folk Festival, Shambala and Underneath the Stars.
 Indeed, Priddy walked away from her first performance at Cambridge Folk with the Christian Raphael Award; a prize given to one developing artist from the festival each year.